Heavy02011/diyrobocars-influxdb-part/README.md

 ![](images/donkeycar-dashboard-grafana.jpg)

 ## 1 Motivation and Background
-As I'm again and again stumpling across understanding
+As I'm again and again stumbling across understanding
 1. parts anatomy and integration
 2. my car behaviour during training and race in the simulator
 3.